-What is Digital Banking
+What is digital banking?

-In simple terms, digital banking definition is the automation of traditional banking services, thanks to which retail and corporate clients can use banking products and services through online channels (Internet and mobile networks).
+Today, digital banks are gaining special popularity.
+Digital banking does not require an office, employees, cash desks, ATMs and terminals.
+All of these are obtained by the client in a convenient application or online bank version.
+In simple terms, digital banking is the automation of traditional banking services, which allows retail and corporate clients to use banking products and services through online channels (Internet and mobile networks).

 What should a bank have to be digital?

-Geographic expansion: from an economic point of view, digital banking is considered the most profitable opportunity for expanding the geography of the bank’s activities: you can increase the reach of the audience with banking services without the need to open new branches.
+Today, digital banking solutions can offer advantages such as geographic expansion: from an economic standpoint, digital banking is considered the most beneficial opportunity for expanding a bank’s activity geography by increasing its audience coverage in banking services without the need to open new branches.

 The Future of Digital Banking

-- Digital currencies will improve the convenience and speed of payments and enable the launch of innovative services.
+- Digital currencies will increase the convenience and speed of payments and allow for innovative services.
+Contextually-relevant financial services will replace traditional banking products.

-- Context-relevant financial services will replace traditional banking products.
-New products will combine all recurring household payments into a single payment.
+- New products will combine all household regular payments into a single payment.

 - The issue of user confidence in the security of their data and its intended use will play a significant role, and cyber security will use AI to protect data.